JuanIrache/mgjson/readme.md

 - **demo**.mgjson: Minimal working example.
 A static text and a stream with three samples (keyframes of sorts)
 - **gopro**.mgjson: Comprehensive file with many data streams.
 Created with [GoPro Telemetry](https://tailorandwayne.com/gopro-telemetry-extractor/)
+- **AESpeedometer**.zip: Template demonstrating how to use mgJSON files in After Effects

 The underlying JSON schema is available for download under [Adobe's SensorManager SDK Package](https://console.adobe.io/downloads/ae).